penx/govuk-frontend-react/README.md

 - [x] [Next.js example](https://github.com/penx/govuk-frontend-react-example-next)
   - [ ] Support for path splitting blocked by [zeit/next-plugins#190](https://github.com/zeit/next-plugins/pull/190) ([related](https://spectrum.chat/next-js/general/dynamic-css-splitting~03351ba8-e4aa-4788-a8ce-2d765b1b1f61?m=MTUzNzE1NDM5ODQ5OQ==))
 - [ ] Server side only example with form submit and display of form errors
+- [ ] Separate styling and templates, e.g. so the same templates could be used by plain CSS classes, CSS modules or CSSinJS classes passed in as props

 Other TODO: